gpercas/CANviewer/README.md

 `import usbTinLib`

 ## GUI
-Graphic User Interface to manage one or multiple USBTin devices to serial ports in your computer.
+Graphic User Interface to manage one or multiple USBTin devices connected to serial ports in your computer.
 Useful to listen and send messages to a CAN channel.

 `python CANUSBviewer.py`